 App Service networking features

-Applications in the Azure App Service can be deployed in multiple ways.
-By default, App Service hosted apps are directly internet accessible and can only reach internet hosted endpoints.
-Many customer applications however need to control the inbound and outbound network traffic.
-There are several features available in the App Service to satisfy those needs.
-The challenge is knowing what feature should be used to solve a given problem.
-This document is intended to help customers determine what feature should be used based on some example use cases.
+You can deploy applications in Azure App Service in multiple ways.
+By default, apps hosted in App Service are accessible directly through the internet and can reach only internet-hosted endpoints.
+But for many applications, you need to control the inbound and outbound network traffic.
+There are several features in App Service to help you meet those needs.
+The challenge is knowing which feature to use to solve a given problem.
+This article will help you determine which feature to use, based on some example use cases.

 Multi-tenant App Service networking features

 Azure App Service is a distributed system.
 The roles that handle incoming HTTP or HTTPS requests are called front ends.
 The roles that host the customer workload are called workers.
 All the roles in an App Service deployment exist in a multi-tenant network.
 Because there are many different customers in the same App Service scale unit, you can't connect the App Service network directly to your network.

 Instead of connecting the networks, you need features to handle the various aspects of application communication.
 The features that handle requests to your app can't be used to solve problems when you're making calls from your app.
 Likewise, the features that solve problems for calls from your app can't be used to solve problems to your app.

 |Access restrictions||Gateway-required virtual network integration|

 |Service endpoints||Virtual network integration|

 Other than noted exceptions, you can use all of these features together.
 You can mix the features to solve your problems.